fatiando/pooch/doc/beginner.rst

         # returns the file path to the downloaded file.
 Afterwards, Pooch finds
         # it in the local cache and doesn't repeat the download.
         fname = GOODBOY.fetch("c137.csv")
+        # The "fetch" method returns the full path to the downloaded data file.
+        # All we need to do now is load it with our standard Python tools.
         data = pandas.read_csv(fname)
         return data